Air Astana: 2002–2025

+2026-present

+In March 2026, BAE Systems has completed its exit from Air Astana by selling its remaining holdings in the airline, which have been gradually reduced from 49% at founding, to 17% at the IPO, around 7% in December 2025.

+On 31 March 2026, Peter Foster retired as Chief Executive Officer after nearly 21 years.
+He was replaced as CEO by long-term senior executive and Chief Financial Officer Ibrahim Canliel.
+Foster remains connected to the airline as Senior Advisor to the Board of Directors.

+The President of Kazakhstan, Kassym-Jomart Tokayev, met with CEO Ibrahim Canliel, who briefed the head of state on the operational and financial developments of the Air Astana Group.

 Corporate affairs

 Staff

-Air Astana employs over 6,000 people, mostly in Kazakhstan, supplemented by local employees at its foreign offices.
-It employs 600 pilots.
-All of its pilots hold EASA-European licenses.
-Since 2008, it has operated an ab initio pilot training program for Kazakhstan nationals at flight training schools in the US and EU.
-As of January 2022, 320 of its operating pilots were graduates of this scheme.
+Air Astana employs over 7,000 people, mostly in Kazakhstan, supplemented by local employees at its foreign offices.
+Since 2008, it has operated an Ab-initio pilot training program for Kazakhstan nationals at flight training schools in EU.
+As of April 2026, 296 of its operating pilots were graduates of this scheme.
 In 2012, the company introduced a general management training program at Cranfield University, since transferring to Henley Business School.
-The airline's cabin crew consists of over 1,100 flight attendants, all of whom are Kazakhstan nationals.
-Its management is a combination of Kazakhstani and foreign nationals.

 FlyArystan

-In November 2018, the airline announced plans to launch a low-cost airline, FlyArystan, which began operations on 1 May 2019 with a pair of Airbus A320s configured to 180 seats operating a classic low-cost model, on the same Airline Operator Certificate (AOC) as its parent but with separate specialist management.
-As of January 2022, FlyArystan operated 10 A320s with a further 7 on firm order through to 2023.
+In November 2018, the airline announced plans to launch a low-cost airline, FlyArystan, which began operations on 1 May 2019 with a pair of Airbus A320s configured to 180 seats operating on a classic low-cost model, on the same Airline Operator Certificate (AOC) as its parent but with separate specialist management.
+As of January 2022, FlyArystan operated 10 Airbus A320s with a further 7 on firm order through to 2023.
 The high passenger growth of FlyArystan (553% 2021 v 2020) has potentially contributed to Kazakhstan becoming the fastest-growing domestic aviation market in the world in 2021.
 FlyArystan was incorporated as a separate company in October 2023 and was granted its own AOC by the Kazakhstan Civil Aviation Committee in April 2024.
+In 2026, FlyArystan operates a fleet of 28 aircraft, bringing the Air Astana Groups's total fleet to 63 aircraft.